top of page

 Friends of Saltwater State Park regularly assess the water quality of the McSorely Creek using protocols from the Global Water Watch Program using the training they received from the Sno-King Watershed Council.
 Water quality assessments include chemical tests, bacteriological tests, and stream biomonitoring.

-The newly hatched salmon’s diet is dependent on the presence of tiny aquatic invertebrates.
-The presence of a diverse population of macro invertebrates is a good indication of a healthy stream that can support juvenile salmon.
-Macro invertebrates include insects that are in their larval stage as well as their adult stage, various types of worms, small molluscs, and small crustaceans.
-Macro invertebrates vary in their ability to tolerate adverse conditions, and a biotic index can be used to calculate the abundance of pollution sensitive organisms.
+Macroinvertebrates include insects that are in their larval stage as well as their adult stage, various types of worms, small mollusks, and small crustaceans.
+Macroinvertebrates vary in their ability to tolerate adverse conditions, and a biotic index can be used to calculate the abundance of pollution sensitive organisms.
 A higher score of sensitive invertebrates indicates a better stream quality than a lower score, showing an increase in pollution tolerant species.